-2) Reasons to reject a Guarantee Call arising from Article 6 of the Internal Regulations
+2) Reasons to reject a guarantee call arising from Article 6 of the Internal Regulations

-Moreover a Guarantee Call can be rejected by the Guaranteeing Bureau in any of the following situations:
+Moreover a guarantee call can be rejected by the guaranteeing Bureau in any of the following situations:

 - 1. Following Article 6 of the Internal Regulations, "no Guarantee Call shall be admissible if made more than two years after the despatch of the demand for reimbursement". - 2.
 The Guarantee Call can be rejected if it was sent before the end of the two-month period stipulated in Article 5.2. to the Guaranteeing Bureau. - 3.
 A Guarantee Call should be regarded as invalid in the event that the Guaranteeing Bureau proves that the demand for reimbursement has already been fully settled by itself, its member or by one of its agents. - 4.
-If Articles 4.5, 4.6 or 4.7 of the IR have been applied by the Handling Bureau, the Guarantee Call to the Bureau of which the insurer in question is a member, is not valid if the latter was not preceded by a reimbursement demand to the Guaranteeing Bureau in accordance with the conditions set out in art.
+If Articles 4.5, 4.6 have been applied by the Handling Bureau, the Guarantee Call to the Bureau of which the insurer in question is a member, is not valid if the latter was not preceded by a reimbursement demand to the Guaranteeing Bureau in accordance with the conditions set out in art.
 5 of the IR. - 5.
 The Guarantee call can be rejected if it contains no reference to the relevant demand for reimbursement. - 6.
-When the claim has been handled: - a) in absence of confirmation of guarantee from the insurer, or - b) in absence of a confirmation of guarantee in conformity with art.
+When the claim has been handled: - a. in absence of confirmation of guarantee from the insurer, or - b. in absence of a confirmation of guarantee in conformity with art.
+8 or Art.
+13 depending whether Section II or III is applicable, or - c. in absence of a confirmation from the Bureau that the vehicle is normally based in the country for which the Bureau is competent, provided that the Guaranteeing Bureau took the negative position in conformity with art.
 8 or art.
-13 depending whether Section II or II is applicable, or - c) in absence of a confirmation from the Bureau that the vehicle is normally based in the country for which the Bureau is competent, provided that the Guaranteeing Bureau took the negative position in conformity with art.
-8 or art.
 13 of the IR depending whether Section II or III is applicable. - 7.
-The Guarantee Call was not sent by e-mail or fax.
+The guarantee call was not sent by according to the terms and conditions decided at the General Assembly.